Ice Rule Engine Detailed Guide

 pack is the package that needs to be assembled before executing ice

-• iceId is the ID of the rule to be triggered, corresponding to the ID of the configuration background, iceId can only trigger one configured rule
+• iceId The ID of the rule to trigger, corresponds to backend configuration ID, iceId can only trigger one configured rule

-• scene The scene that needs to be triggered, all the rules subscribed to the scene will be triggered
+• scene The scene to trigger, all rules subscribed to this scene will be triggered

-• traceId link ID, automatically generated by default
+• traceId Trace ID, automatically generated by default

 Call the Ice method

-In the business, information such as execution results may be added to the roam, and the desired data can be obtained from the roam after the execution is completed.
+In business, execution results may be added to roam, and desired data can be obtained from roam after execution.

 IceRoam